Diversity, Equity & Inclusion (DEI) at Schoolhouse

 Our students come from a multitude of backgrounds and traditions.
 In 2020, students learned about the Lunar New Year from their classmates, as the K+1 students made their own dragon and red lanterns, and the 2+3 performed live music during the K+1 lead dragon dance.
 Cultural celebrations such as this allow students to share their heritage, strengthen their oral presentation skills, and expose others to new experiences.

 At the end of the 2018-2019 school year, the faculty decided that our songbook needed to be updated, as many of the songs were from the 19th century.
 As you can imagine, they were fraught with racist, sexist, and heterosexist language.
 The teachers selected songs for removal, but elected to make the update a learning opportunity for our 4-7 students.
 Accordingly, students reviewed the songbook identifying songs that contain problematic language or messaging.
-Some songs could be modified and salvaged.
-Others had to be removed entirely.
 This experience impacted the students significantly as their parents told us how proud their children felt to have made a difference through their actions, getting rid of unjust language and messaging in the songbooks.

 Understanding Protests and Riots